On minimum integer representations of weighted games: Concluding remarks

-So at this point we leave this challenging question open for the interested reader and hope that our specific examples might help to get some useful insights.
-One can get a first glimpse of the difficulty of this problem by comparing the values of $\overline{w}$ and $\widehat{w}$ in our examples.
+We leave the challenging question of whether each weighted games with three types of voters admits an {\mireppt} open for the interested reader and hope that our specific examples might help to get some useful insights.
+One can get a first glimpse of the difficulty of this problem by comparing the values of $\tau_r$ and $\tau_i$ in our examples.

-Weighted voting games with an arbitrary number of minimal integer representations have been generated.
-Moreover, some bounds have been obtained for the number of non-isomorphic weighted games depending on the number of voters and on the number of types of voters, and the existence of a weighted game, in minimum integer representation for any pair of two coprime integer weights, has been determined.
+Weighted games with an arbitrary number of {\msirep s} have been generated in Subsection \ref{subsec_3_2}.
+Moreover, some bounds have been obtained for the number of non-isomorphic weighted games depending on the number of voters and on the number of types of voters, and the existence of a weighted game, in {\mirep} for any pair of two coprime integer weights, has been determined.

-Other interesting open problems in the context of this paper are the question for a weighted game with a unique integer minimum sum representation, but without a minimum integer representation, and the question for a polynomial time algorithm to determine minimum sum integer representations for weighted games or a proof that this problem is $NP$-hard.
+Other interesting open problems in the context of this paper are the question for a weighted game with a unique {\msirep}, but without a {\mirep}, and the question for a polynomial time algorithm to determine {\msirep s} for weighted games or a proof that this problem is $NP$-hard.

-Another important line of research would be to study links between minimum representations of weighted games and some one-point solution concepts, like nucleolus, least core, etc.{}, see e.~g.{} \cite{0841.90134,peleg}.
+Another important line of research would be to deepen our understanding of the link between {\mirep s} of weighted games and one-point solution concepts, like the nucleolus, least core, etc.; see e.g.\ \cite{0841.90134,peleg}.

+Of course the techniques presented in this paper may be applied to study similar questions for roughly weighted games.